 - Change the chart plot to secondary (Do this for excellent, good, and bad bars) .

 - Make series overlap 100% (Do this for all four bars).

 - Gap width 0% (Do this for all four bars).

 - Match axis unit values for both of the axes.

 - Delete secondary vertical axis and horizontal axis.

 - Add tick marks.

-And, if you want to create this color changing thermometer chart you need some extra steps.
-Hope you don’t mind for that.
+And, if you want to create this color changing thermometer chart you need some extra steps, I hope you don’t mind for that.

-Few days back, I found some people saying that it’s better to use thermometer chart than using a gauge chart.
+A few days back, I found some people saying that it’s better to use thermometer chart than using a gauge chart.

 Have you ever tried to create a thermometer chart in Excel?
 What do you think about its application in your dashboards?